 Cheek meaning is revealed clearly in the language that we use to describe our bodies.
 These meanings are part of our everyday consciousness and interactions.
 A single part of the body can be heavily laden with many different meanings.
-And sometimes the meanings are highly amusing as well.
+Sometimes the meanings are highly amusing as well!
 This is particularly true of the cheek: the fleshy part of the face on either side of the nose between the eyes and ears.

 Defining the Cheeks

 In addition to the cheeks on the side of the face, the word “cheek” can also refer to the buttocks.
 In fact, “cheek” can be used for anything resembling a cheek in shape or position.
 The cheeks are a prominent part of the face, representing a portion of your identity to the world.
 Your face reveals your innermost emotions and thoughts.